GurpritK/InkAndRead/README.md

 ### Colour Scheme and Design Choices

-I wanted to create a cosy library nook feeling on this virtual website and employed warm neutral tone colours and wooden textures to evoke this.
-The primary colours used were muted shades of green, and the font colours were muted pale yellow shades and browns.
-I generated an AI image with prompts to bring my vision to life of a welcoming reading area for a community of readers, creating a cohesive look with the hero image tying the website together.

-I shifted the navbar to the left hand side of the page, rather than keep it at the top.
-By removing the navbar from the top, my aim was to create website which would feel less corporate.

-The inspiration colour palette was generated using [Coolors](https://www.coolors.co).
-However, as I developed and designed the website, I tweaked and experimented with other colours so the website palette may not be an exact palette of the original palette selected.
-There are still elements of the original palette within the website, but I incorporated more shades of yellows.
+The design strategy focused on creating a welcoming literary environment through careful color selection and layout decisions.
+The primary color palette uses muted greens with soft yellows and browns to establish a warm, library-inspired aesthetic.

+The custom hero image reinforces the community reading theme and establishes visual consistency throughout the site.
+All color choices support the goal of creating an inviting space for book enthusiasts.

+A key design decision involved relocating the navigation from the traditional top position to a left sidebar.
+This approach creates a more intimate browsing experience while reducing the corporate feel commonly associated with standard web layouts.

+The initial color palette was developed using [Coolors](https://www.coolors.co), though the final implementation evolved to incorporate additional yellow tones and warmer variations that better suited the literary theme.

 <details>
   <summary>Colour Palette</summary>